SEX WORK SAFETY TIPS AND RESOURCES

 - do not give out your address, including to Uber drivers ( I sometimes have Ubers drop me at next door and walk rest of the way )

-- reverse image any photo you send or post online on certain websites to see what comes up, also remember that images often have location info embedded in them (edit them on a photo app and save them in an unimportant location)
+- reverse image any photo you send or post online on certain websites to see what comes up, also remember that images often have location info embedded in them (edit them on a photo app and save them in an unimportant location) – some phones have the option to turn off location meta data in settings

 - do not have your last name anywhere online on social media (my only exception is linked in, but I’ve checked with reverse image search and it can’t be found that way)